joaobarcia/Pointsquare/README.md

 - **Concepts**
 the theoretical concepts discussed in each unit - *power notation* or *the square root of a number*
 - **Exams**
 bundles of exercises which you can try to solve.
-In case you fail any exercise we will find the shortest learning path for you to learn it
+In case you fail any exercise we will find the shortest learning path for you to learn it and get ready for the exam

 ### Indexing content ###
 **Units** of (usually) existing content are added to the platform.
 During this process they are tagged for the **concepts** they require to know beforehand and the **concepts** they will teach the student.